AidaAfshar/Learning-Rate-Free-Reinforcement-Learning/README.md

 This repository includes the Learning rate-free version of PPO and DQN, using model selection algorithms.

 For choosing the model selection strategy, set the 'modsel_alg' parameter to one of the following during the initialization:
-- "BHD3"
+- "D3RB"
   - for Doubling Data-Driven Regret Balancing algorithm
+- "ED2RB"
+  - for Estimating Data-Driven Regret Balancing
 - "Classic"
   - for the regret bound balancing algorithm
 - "Corral"